-SEO optimization takes skill, but before you run out and hire an SEO team, here are a few essential tips you can try are your own and start generating more leads through SEO right now.
+SEO optimization takes skill, but before you run out and hire an SEO team, check out this post for a few essential tips you can try and start generating more leads through SEO right now.

 Find your business’ common search terms

 The most basic, yet crucial step is to familiarize yourself with the search terms your customers are commonly using to find your business and other businesses in your industry.